hamax97/hamax97.github.io/write-ups/rails/the-asset-pipeline.md

 These bundling gems are basically wrappers around `yarn`.

-## How to use?
+## How to setup?

-To start a new application that uses Bootstrap it's suggested to go with bundling gems, the bundler, and Sprockets.
+To start a new application that uses Bootstrap it's suggested to go with bundling gems, your bundler of choice, and Sprockets.

 Steps:

-0. Install dependencies:
+2. Install dependencies:

   - NodeJS: